Blog – Posted on Monday, Apr 27

 Its biggest claim to fame is perhaps that it enables you to read any book that you purchased from the Kindle Store, from a bestselling short story collection to free samples you downloaded out of curiosity.

-Here are some more benefits of the Kindle Cloud Reader:
+Here are some more benefits it offers:

 - A polished interface that’s similar to dedicated Kindle apps;